-An instance of the JMS Receiver is configured with the parameters of a JMSSubsys named subsystem, which fix the queue or topic to listen to, as well as the action to be taken.
+An instance of the JMS Receiver is configured with the parameters of a JMSSubsys named subsystem, which specify the queue or topic to listen to, and the action to be taken.

 The JMSReceiver task has the following three parts:

 - ReceiverConnectionSubsystem is the named subsystem. - ReceiverDataHandlingSubsystem dispatches the message from the ReceiveQueue to the workflow previously defined. - ReceiverMethodName is the EAI JMS Transport business service method invoked.